 - Web Filtering Hardening – blocking access to non work related websites, which often lead to less productivity, but even worse could cause data leaks for your business, for example file sharing and personal email websites.
 Allowing personal email websites could allow emails to be opened that have not be scanned by a corporate spam filter.

 - Increased Awareness and Training – for our clients.
 Focusing on phishing, social engineering, multi-factor authentication and more.
 We can help you tick the box that your teams have been trained on cyber-awareness.
 More information on this can be found on our news article here > cyber awareness training.

 - Application Whitelisting – This monitors your team’s regular application usage for a short time and learns the applications that they regularly use.
 Once happy, the system is locked down, only allowing whitelisted applications to run, blacklisting any others, which could be non-productive or harmful.
 This keeps you safe while giving your team freedom to use the applications they need in their day-to-day work.

 - The introduction of a new Service Operation Centre where we can monitor the security of hundreds of devices from a single integrated system, helping us protect our clients more effectively and monitor for unusual activity across various networks.
 For example, successful logins from suspicious locations, or brute force password attempts.

 Our aim is to improve or fortify the cyber-defences of all our clients.
 Our clients will be hearing more about our plans in their next QBR meeting.
-In the meantime, you can read about how we are deploying this in our cybersecurity packages post.
+In the meantime, you can read about how we are deploying this in our cyber-defence packages post.